Resize IPv6 blocks and networks in either the Unique Local Address Space or the Global Unicast Address Space to make them larger or smaller.

 Note: Users must have change, add, or full access rights on IPv6 objects to split or resize IPv6 blocks.

-- You cannot resize a block to a CIDR lower than /126.
+- You can't resize a block to a CIDR lower than /126.

 - The maximum allowed network size is /64.

-- The new object cannot exceed the address space or be of the same size as its parent block.
+- The new object can't exceed the address space or be of the same size as its parent block.

 - The resized object must contain some of its previous address space.

-- Blocks and networks cannot be resized to non-CIDR boundaries.
+- Blocks and networks can't be resized to non-CIDR boundaries.

 - If a child object is no longer covered by the range of the resized object, the child object becomes a sibling object to the newly resized object.
 The child object must be completely covered or uncovered by the newly resized object or you will receive an error.